dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 }
 ```

-The key element of this code is the new `SendGreetingEmail` method, invoked by the `Greet` handler.
+The key element of this code is the new `SendGreetingEmail` communicator method, invoked by the `Greet` handler.
 For simplicity, we print the email instead of sending it.

 ### Composing Reliable workflows